johnston9/MS3-Shot-Caller/README.md

     1. In the navbar and on their home base the user will see a link to search images which on clicking will take them to the images page.
     2. The user will see instruction on how to search for images.
-They can use a specicic image reference tag, if thet have one or they can input search words relevent to what they are looking for.
+They can use a specific image reference tag, if they have one or they can input search words relevant to what they are looking for.
     3. The image bank is uploaded by the production team only so only contains sanctioned images of style choices, locations and other images all in keeping with the choices